Western Maryland Scenic Railroad: Rail line history and description

 The Allegheny Highlands Trail of Maryland, part of the Great Allegheny Passage bicycle trail between Cumberland and Pittsburgh, Pennsylvania, parallels the WMSR.
 Cyclists can make reservations with the railroad to put their bikes on board for the climb up the mountain to Frostburg, then cycle back down to Cumberland.

 On August 24, 2021, the railroad appointed a new executive director, Wesley Heinz.
 Heinz came into the position with a mission to rebuild and reimagine the entire organization.
-The new administration implemented a plan which resulted in the completion of locomotive No. 1309's restoration, as well as an increase of ridership, revenue.
-Thanks to this change, the line now sees more passenger traffic than it ever has in its history.
+The new administration implemented a plan that resulted in the completion of locomotive No. 1309's restoration, and experienced an increase of ridership and revenue.

+In January 2024, the WMSR announced their long-term lease of the Georges Creek Railway—a 14 mi short line that lies between Carlos and Westernport, Maryland—from the Eighteen Thirty Group.
+The WMSR’s initial goal for the railway is to thoroughly revitalize the trackage and to eventually operate the short line as a separate business entity called the Georges Creek Division, and the line would provide tourist excursions matching the WMSR’s main operations while providing occasional revenue freight trains that would interchange with CSX.
+The railroad also acquired former WM EMD GP9 locomotives Nos.
+25 and 39 for the eventual operation.

 Shops

 The WMSR operates out of the former WM's Ridgeley, West Virginia, car shops located just across the Potomac River from Cumberland.
 The shops include offices, a Federal Railroad Administration building, and the former paint shop which is now used to house the steam engine and perform repairs on the railroad's equipment.
 The WMSR shops also serve as a business offering restoration services for locomotives and coaches from both commercial and private owners.
-South, past the Ridgely shops and yard, the WMSR maintains a wye that is used to turn the railroad's locomotives and coaches.
+South, past the Ridgely shops and yard, the WMSR maintains a wye (original part of Maryland Jct) that is used to turn the railroad's locomotives and coaches.